sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-cpp-object-memory-layout-part-1-single-inheritance/index.md

 ### Padding

-With a bit more pointer arithmetic, we can actually peek at those padding bytes.
+With a bit (no pun intended) more pointer arithmetic, we can actually peek at those padding bytes.

 <pre><code>
 Base obj bytes (annotated with padding):